maths/moodle-qtype_stack/doc/en/Authoring/Variables.md

 * [Question note](Question_note.md).
 * All fields in each of the [potential response tree](Potential_response_trees.md).
 * Each input when testing the item.

-If the teacher uses a variable name which is two characters or longer, then students will not be able to use this variable name in their input.
-Input from students with two-character variable names which appear in the question variables will be rejected as invalid.
-Students can always use single letter variable names.
-Teachers are therefore advised to avoid single letter variable names.

 ## Feedback variables {#Feedback_variables}